Spappz/VTT-Tooler-Suite/FG Monster Tooler/README.md

 - `$spellcastingActions` (bool), when `$true`, tells the script to treat all "Spellcasting" (and related) traits in the `.mod` as actions, following the newer 'spellcasting actions' standard WotC are using

 ### Limitations
+**Forewarning:** I have seen a number of `.mod`s that flat-out ignore data fields and inconsistently format things as raw text, which almost undoubtedly produces errors.
+Nothing I can do here; take it up with the author(s).

 You should be aware of the following limitations with this automated conversion; there's a lot of edge cases and variation that's hard to foresee.
 - Alignment descriptions that aren't either exact or in the form of "any (non-)**alignment**" (e.g. "50% Lawful Good, 50% Chaotic Evil"). `alignmentPrefix`es that aren't `typically ` will also be missed.
 - `prefix` tags (e.g. "**Illuskan** human").